-The Core Curriculum gives you a lot of flexibility with scheduling.
+The Magis core gives you flexibility with scheduling.
 If there are no open sections of a course that is highly recommended, try to be open-minded when it comes to choosing other courses.
 Log into NEST occasionally and check the status of your more desired classes.
 You can always change your schedule as sections free up over the summer.
 If all else fails, you can also contact the department chair during Welcome Week to see if you can get an override into the course.

 I want to study abroad.
 What should I do?

 You will need to let your advisor know to plan accordingly.
 It is important to do this before you register for second semester classes.
 Now is a good time to start compiling information about where you would like to travel and how a semester abroad will fit into your plan of study.
-You can get more detailed information from the International Programs office, located on the third floor of the Harper Center.
+You can get more detailed information from the Global Engagement Office.

 What about my work study job?